-Welcome to Research News, an occasional feature dedicated to highlighting important research projects and articles about Pelvic Radiation Disease (PRD) – including its causes, prevalence and ways to predict, treat and manage it.
+Welcome to Research News, a feature dedicated to highlighting important research projects and articles about Pelvic Radiation Disease (PRD) – including its causes, prevalence and ways to predict, treat and manage it.

 In these stressful times, when the NHS and cancer research are sorely challenged, it is more important than ever to keep PRD in the minds and hearts of funding bodies, researchers and health professionals.

-A quick reminder that PRDA’s summary document on clinical guidance and patient information on managing the symptoms of PRD is available here.
+A quick reminder that PRDA’s has a summary document on clinical guidance and patient information on managing the symptoms of PRD.

-Research News is hosted by Dr Tim Ward who worked as a cancer research scientist at the Manchester Christie Hospital for 36 years, and retired after being treated with radiotherapy for prostate cancer.
+We are extremely grateful to Dr Tim Ward who has hosted our August 2020 and Jan 2021 Research News.
+Dr Tim Ward worked as a cancer research scientist at the Manchester Christie Hospital for 36 years, and retired after being treated with radiotherapy for prostate cancer.
 He developed an active interest in Pelvic Radiation Disease having had to undertake several treatments for its symptoms.
-He was a Trustee of PRDA from 2013 to 2020 and is now a Scientific Consultant Advisor to the charity as well as being a patient representative for the National Cancer Research Institute (NCRI).
+He has recently stepped down as Scientific Consultant Advisor to the charity as and was formally a Trustee for 7 years.

 If you have any suggestions for inclusion, such as research studies and articles, please email us at firstname.lastname@example.org.